263 pointsby pseudolus4 months ago36 comments

 Since then, other factors have turned the attention of the space program: The USSR fell apart and didn't pose much of a threat, reducing the budget to a fraction of the size.
 The Space Shuttle was designed to be the next big thing in space, as a reusable launch vehicle; it could only do low earth orbit and fell short of its goals.
 Focus shifted to science, and a lot of good science could be performed in low earth orbit; This has lead to, for example, the significant achievement of a continuous human presence in space since the year 2000.
 Finally, the accepted risk for Apollo was several times what is acceptable today.
 Even if we had all of the old hardware on the launchpad ready to go for another mission, NASA would never put an astronaut on it.

-• echoangle2 days ago
+• echoangle4 months ago

 Did you look at the development cost of the apollo program vs intuitive machines budget?
 And the number of participating people?